 What are night terrors in toddlers caused by?

 Many triggers could cause night terrors in toddlers.
 After going through tons of night terrors with my son, I have concluded that his night terrors are caused by sugar-packed treats towards the end of the day.
 Other triggers include watching something scary, sickness, and reactions to some foods.

 Yes – toddlers can have bad dreams.
 The toddler stage is when their imagination kicks in, which can be the cause of some bad dreams.

 What is the difference between a night terror and a nightmare?

-The key differences between a night terror and a nightmare are that a nightmare will usually wake your toddler up, and your toddler’s eyes are usually closed during a nightmare.
+The key differences between a night terror and a nightmare are that a nightmare will usually wake your toddler up, and your toddler’s eyes are typically closed during a nightmare.
 Night terrors are much more terrifying because they look as if they are awake.
 Their eyes are usually open during a night terror.
-During a night terror, your toddler will also move, and thrash around.
+During a night terror, your toddler will also move and thrash around.
 They may even sleepwalk.